mtanabe-sj/Maximilians-Hex-Tab/README.md

 ### HEXDUMPTAB Shell Propertysheet Extention DLL

 This is the main component project.
 It builds the Tab shell extension.
-The Tab consists of these components.
+The Tab consists of the components below with the C++ class associations noted in parantheses.

-* Communication with host (Explorer)
+* Communication with the host (PropsheetExtImpl)
   * Propsheet extension (IShellPropSheetExt)
   * Custom host configuration (IHexDumpConfig)
 * View generation